Princess Anicia Juliana

 Empress Justa Grata Honoria

 Roman Empress Justa Grata Honoria Attila the Hun invaded Rome for her hand. (b.
 418, d.
 452-455?, Empress 426-450)Empress Honoria is another of my favorite Theodosian Women.
-First born to Empress Placidia and Emperor Constantius III, she led a troubled life with a...
+Eldest of two children born to Empress Placidia and Emperor Constantius III, she led a...

 Empress Aelia Eudocia (Athenais)